Haizhu, Guangzhou: History

 Haizhu District originally consisted of Henan or Honam Island ("South of the River"), across the Pearl River from the old city of Guangzhou (then known as "Canton").
 Its main community was also known by the same name and surrounded the Hoi Tong Monastery.

 According to archaeological discoveries, there were inhabitants settled in the district around three thousand years to four thousand years ago.
 Western Han dynasty tombs and Eastern han dynasty tombs were often found in the region.
 From 1856 to 1859, trading companies associated with foreign traders under the Canton System temporarily relocated to the district after the Thirteen Factories site was destroyed in a fire.

+Haizhu District was originally governed by Panyu County before ceded to Guangzhou.
 Haizhu was once the largest district in Guangzhou, its southernmost and its least dense.
 With the expansion of Guangzhou, it no longer holds any of these titles.
 Although less built-up than Liwan and Yuexiu Districts, Haizhu now has some of the most expensive real estate in the city.
 Its riverfront now has some of the tallest and most expensive residential buildings in Guangzhou.